Laguna1989/CodeNummies_Overview/readme.md

 skill.
 Also, most large scale numerical simulations which run on clusters are written in C++.

 Python is an easy to use and portable programming language.
 It offers numerous packages for various applications.
-Thus it is easy to see results quickyl.
+Thus it is easy to see results quickly and an awesome way to get started.

 ## I still want to solve a Nummy in [Language of choice]!